-Advice number 1: learn to say no
+Tip number 1: learn to say no

-This is advice that can be applied to all aspects of your life because knowing how to say no can really help you be happier and in this case it helps you save time.
+This is advice that can be applied to all aspects of your life.
+Because knowing how to say no can really help you be happier and in this case it helps you save time.
 For a long time I was afraid to say no simply because I didn’t want to take the risk of missing out on something.
 But with time and experience, I learned that I had to say no at the risk of doing things by halves.

 Of course this situation is a luxury situation: we don’t always have the possibility to say no, for various reasons, need of experience, beginning of activity, not enough income.
 But it can be part of the goals to reach.
 I remember when people around me used to tell me that they refused projects, it seemed so impossible and unrealistic, “what do you mean they have so much work that they can afford to say no?
 It was also a piece of advice from my father: “if you don’t feel like it, it’s better to say no, sometimes when you see that things are going to be complicated, you’ll end up spending more time on it than you’ll gain”.
 We forget, especially at the beginning, that our time is valuable because we have it to spare!

-Advice number 2: plan time off
+Tip number 2: plan time off

 When you love what you do, it’s a bit difficult but I assure you it feels good!
 As for me, I always try to keep my Friday off except in exceptional cases to have a real 2-day weekend since I work on Sunday.
 Setting up a rest time in your calendar really helps to frame and ensure that you won’t let your rest time go by the wayside because of one thing or another.
 The risk of never resting is to lose interest in what was once a passion.

-I had just been laid off and my world was completely upside down, I was discovering the autonomous management of schedules, I didn’t have enough projects to have a 35/40 hour week, but at the same time I wanted to do everything, to plan everything, so I found myself spending my life on my computer without ever having the desire to take a break.
+I had just been laid off.
+My world was completely upside down.
+I was discovering the autonomous management of schedules, I didn’t have enough projects to have a 35/40 hour week.
+But at the same time I wanted to do everything, to plan everything, so I found myself spending my life on my computer without ever having the desire to take a break.
 Because of the fear of time passing, because of the need to do more and more to justify my value.

-Advice number 3: know your deadlines and priorities
+Tip number 3: know your deadlines and priorities

 A better knowledge of your priorities will also allow you to take full advantage of your time off without the pressure of telling you that this or that is not finished.